 Recent additions to Abu Dhabi’s growing cultural scene — a classical music season, an annual film festival, and an annual international art fair, for example — contribute to a comfortable and fulfilling lifestyle.

 NYUAD in Abu Dhabi

 NYU Abu Dhabi is a central component of Abu Dhabi's vision of becoming a leading world idea capital.
-For its first four years, the University is located in the heart of downtown Abu Dhabi.
-In 2014, it will move to its permanent home on Saadiyat Island, where it will be joined by neighbors including the Guggenheim, the Louvre, the Zayed National Museum, and a world-class performing arts center.
+For its first four years, the University was located in the heart of downtown Abu Dhabi.
+In August 2014, NYU Abu Dhabi transitioned to its permanent campus located in the Marina District of Saadiyat Island, where it will be joined by neighbors including the Guggenheim, the Louvre, the Zayed National Museum, and a world-class performing arts center.